PeteLindsell/fika-frontend-exercise/readme.md

 yarn start
 ```

-3. Follow instruction to start on web, device, emulator
+3. Follow instruction to start on web, device or emulator

 ## TODO

 1. Extract search to its own component
+2. Debounce search requests
-2. Extract queries to hooks
+3. Extract queries to hooks
-3. Use auto generated types from endpoint if available
+4. Use auto generated types from endpoint if available
-4. Add tests
+5. Add tests
-5. Extracting theming
+6. Extracting theming

 <img src="docs/screen-shot.png" width="300" >